abhigaur1990/devops-cloud-interview-guide/03-linux/14-website-doesnot-load.md

 ## Question
-Your website is not loading.
+Port is open still Your website is not loading.

 **Task:**
 Describe the step-by-step investigation process to identify and fix the issue.